silas/ops/README.md

 ops
 ===

-ops is a collection Python modules for data center automation.
+ops is a collection of Python libraries and tools that makes building and running system applications a little easier.

 ### Requirements